What is there to do at Perfect Day at CocoCay? And what can you do for free?

 One of the most unique things to do on CocoCay is what’s called Up, Up, and Away.
 It’s a ride on a massive balloon that takes you 450 feet in the air.

 From there you can see for miles around the Bahamas, including all of CocoCay, surrounding islands, and of course the electric blue water.

 The ride takes about 10 minutes and can hold about 30 people at a time.
 We’ve seen rates around $75 for adults and $45 for kids.
 If you’re worried about safety, the ride is attached to the ground, and it doesn’t operate on windy days.

 Ever seen someone frown while riding a jet ski?
 Neither have we.
 On CocoCay you can head out on a jet ski tour, driving your own vehicle.
 If you’ve never driven a jet ski before, don’t worry.
 They will show you the ropes.

-Hop on and you’ll get to explore the island and the surrounding area with a guide.
+Hop on and you’ll get to explore the island and the surrounding area with a guide for an hour.
 One thing to note is that the minimum age to drive is 16.
 The minimum age to ride along was recently seen at 10 years old.